Skip to Main Content

 How the Test is Performed

 After you provide a urine sample, it is tested in the lab.
-If needed, your doctor may ask you to collect your urine at home over 24 hours.
-Your health care provider will tell you how to do this.
+If needed, your health care provider may ask you to collect your urine at home over 24 hours.
+Your provider will tell you how to do this.
 Follow instructions exactly so that the results are accurate.

 How to Prepare for the Test